1.19 Provisions, Contingent liabilities and Contingent Assets

 (a) Gratuity: The Company has a defined benefit gratuity plan.
 The scheme is funded with an insurance company in the form of a qualifying insurance policy.
 Every employee who has completed five or more years of service is eligible for gratuity as per the provisions of the Gratuity Act, 1972.

 Risks: The Plan is defined benefit in nature which is sponsered by the Company and hence it underwrites all the risks pertaining to the plan.
-Thus the company is exposed to various risks in providing the gratuity benefit such as fall in interest rates, adverse salary growth, change in demographic experience, change in regulations.
+Thus the Company is exposed to various risks in providing the gratuity benefit such as fall in interest rates, adverse salary growth, change in demographic experience, change in regulations.
 This may result in an increase in cost of providing these benefits to employees in future.
 Since the benefits are lump sum in nature, the plan is not subject to any longevity risk.

+These plans typically expose the Company to actuarial risks such as: Investment Risk, Interest Risk, Longevity Risk and Salary Risk.
 Investment Risk - The present value of the defined benefit plan liability is calculated using a discount rate which is determined by reference to market yields at the end of the reporting period on government bonds.

 Interest Risk - A decrease in the bond interest rate will increase the plan liability; however, this will be partially offset by an increase in the return on the plan's debt investments.